 at noon at the Eagle on the day of each tour.

 After the noon concert is finished, Nik will then take ticket-holders on the tour.

 Other exhibits include documents signed by Rodman Wanamaker, and memorabilia pertaining to Wanamaker Organist Keith Chapman and former curators.
 Our Hall of Flags outside the Orchestral Chamber includes historic banners and royal standards from the Rodman Wanamaker flag collection.

-Also note that taking a tour makes a participant eligible to get issues of The Stentor, our quarterly newsletter.
-If you take a tour and someone else submits their name with the financial information, e-mail us with your own information as well.
+BONUS EXTRA: Also note that taking a tour makes a participant eligible to get issues of The Stentor, our quarterly newsletter.
+If you take a tour and someone else submits their name along with the financial payment, e-mail us with your own information as well.

 ALSO NOTE: There are no regular monthly tours in November or December because of the Christmas Light Show.

-PRIVATE TOURS are available year-round by appointment when guides are available, but tour-takers may incur a significant extra charge to cover the expenses of securing a guide.
+PRIVATE TOURS are available year-round by special appointment when guides are available, but tour-takers may incur a significant extra charge to cover the expenses of a private guide.
 (We are a small organization and do not have a tour-guide staff on site.)
-Cost per person is $18 (you can use the Student Rate at our webstore to secure admissions).
+Cost per person is $18 (you can use the Student Rate at our web store to secure admissions).
 The cost of securing a guide for a private tour depends on what is negotiated with the guide, who is paid his or her fee in person and usually travels into town for the sake of giving the tour.

 We are sometimes able to arrange last-minute tours, but please try to give us as much advance notice as possible, but please not more than two months ahead except for very large groups, because our guides don’t like to commit that far in advance, particularly during the summer.
 Once arrangements are made tickets are available at our webstore, by clicking HERE.